Course: English 110 I (English Composition)

 Buying used can often save us a good deal of money and so I’m all for used books!
 But please don’t buy the wrong book or you’ll have some trouble.
-There are dozens of Hacker books out there and only one is correct for us.
 Use the ISBN to help you out, especially if you try to buy a book outside of the bookstore!

 These two texts, together, form a very useful set of reference and college/academic writing resources.
 Buy these and use them through college.
 They’re a small investment.

 Other readings will be available through the use of online search tools and through the UNE library.
 Spend

 Real readers write in their texts!
 You need to mark your texts in this class.
 Engaged, academic readers and writers mark their texts.
 If you’re afraid to write in your book because of what you learned about “school property” in high school, you need to get over it – NOW!

 To help you practice effective annotation/notetaking, I’ll include requirements for it in homework assignments.

 English Composition is an important introduction to college-level reading and writing.
 As an emerging college-level writer, you will develop your ability to read responsibly and critically, to work with texts appropriately, and to write in ways that are valued and respected within the community.
 We will conduct ourselves with integrity by doing our own work, by acting as responsible peers in (and out of) class, and by working with sources in ways appropriate to the academic community of which we are a part.
 It is understood that we are learning to work within the norms of our community, and so we will work on these matters.

 Students enrolled in English 110 are strongly encouraged to take a few minutes to complete the nationally recognized Academic Integrity 101 Self Test (http://www.une.edu/studentlife/plagiarism/self-test) to familiarize themselves with the issue.